 - 10 g fresh ginger finely diced or grated

-- ½ yellow pepper sliced into strips
+- ½ pepper (any colour) sliced into strips

 - 1 handful green beans cut into 5cm pieces